MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/RichSuggestBox.md

 # RichSuggestBox

-The [RichSuggestBox](/dotnet/api/microsoft.toolkit.uwp.ui.controls.richsuggestbox) is a combination of AutoSuggestBox and RichEditBox which provides suggestions when the user types certain customizable prefixes and stores suggested items as tokens in the document.
+The [RichSuggestBox](/dotnet/api/microsoft.toolkit.uwp.ui.controls.richsuggestbox) is a combination of [AutoSuggestBox](/uwp/api/windows.ui.xaml.controls.autosuggestbox) and [RichEditBox](/uwp/api/windows.ui.xaml.controls.richeditbox) that can provide suggestions based on customizable prefixes.
+Selected suggestions are then embedded and tracked in the document as tokens.

-RichSuggestBox can operate in Rich Text Format (RTF) mode or plain-text mode.
-In RTF mode, the user can insert rich text documents that contain formatted text, hyperlinks, and images.
-In plain-text mode, the user can only insert plain-text as the only formatted texts in the document are tokens.

-RichSuggestBox is inspired by text controls commonly found in social applications where you type "@" and the control starts suggesting different people to be included in the text box.
+RichSuggestBox resembles text controls commonly found in social applications where you type "@" to mention people.
 <!-- Your API link will be in a form like: /dotnet/api/microsoft.toolkit.uwp.helpers.printhelper
 with the namespace and the class name.
 Without any country/region 'en-us' identifiers, the root domain, or query string views.
 -->